ZennithYattare/automateUBPX/README.md

 <!-- @format -->
+###### You apparently don't need this as you can skip to the end of the videos instead.
+It did not work for me on Firefox so your mileage may vary.

 **You need to be enrolled to the Blockchain Development Program and accomplish the Privacy Notice or mark it as complete first before running this.**

 **For the best chance of running without bugs/issues, don't run this script while you are on a Test.
 It should work for the most part...**